1. Hearing connects us with people; have a hearing test if you are experiencing difficulties!

 Expressing how we feel and communicating with our loved ones is largely a function of how we hear.
 Hearing keeps us connected with our friends, family and the lady behind the check-out at the grocery store!
 If you seem to have trouble conversing with your grandchildren lately, or you are convinced that the teenagers in your life mumble, it might be time to have a hearing test.

 2. Hearing well keeps you active!

-There is a common notion that hearing aids are just for the elderly which is simply not true!
-The Center for Disease Control in the United States reports that 5 out of every 1000 children have diagnosed hearing loss from ages 3-17 (1).
+There is a common misconception that hearing aids are just for the elderly.. this is simply not true!
+The Center for Disease Control in the United States reports that 5 out of every 1000 children have a diagnosed hearing loss from ages 3-17 (1).
 Hearing loss can affect people of all ages.
 Hearing well and treating hearing loss with hearing aids is important to maintaining a healthy and active lifestyle.
-Research has shown that those with untreated hearing loss suffer higher incidences of depression, feel more isolated and dependent on others and participate less socially (2).
+Research has shown that those with untreated hearing loss suffer higher incidences of depression, feel more isolated, are more dependent on others and participate less socially (2).
 Hearing loss can greatly affect how we interact with other people and the world around us.
-So, if it seems you have more trouble hearing lately, don’t hesitate to see your audiologist for a hearing test, you will be glad you did!
+If it seems you have more trouble hearing lately, don’t hesitate to see your audiologist for a hearing test.
+You will be glad you did!

 3. Hearing is important for your brain.